stijn-dejongh/lovecraft_public_domain/raw_converts/faj.md

 discussed with all the native chiefs of the region, but it remained for a European to improve on the data offered by old Mwanu.
-M. Verhaeren, Belgian agent at a trading-post on the Congo, believed that he could not only locate but obtain the stuffed goddess, of which he had vaguely heard; since the once mighty N&rsquo;bangus were now the submissive servants of King Albert&rsquo;s government, and with but little persuasion could be induced to part with the gruesome deity they had carried off.
-When Jermyn sailed for England, therefore, it was with the exultant probability that he would within a few months receive a priceless ethnological relic confirming the wildest of his great-great-great-grandfather&rsquo;s narratives&mdash;that is, the wildest which he had ever heard.
-Countrymen near Jermyn House had perhaps heard wilder tales handed down from ancestors who had listened to Sir Wade around the tables of the Knight&rsquo;s Head.
+M. Verhaeren, Belgian agent at a trading-post on the Congo, believed that he could not only locate but obtain the stuffed goddess, of which he had vaguely heard; since the once mighty N'bangus were now the submissive servants of King Albert's government, and with but little persuasion could be induced to part with the gruesome deity they had carried off.
+When Jermyn sailed for England, therefore, it was with the exultant probability that he would within a few months receive a priceless ethnological relic confirming the wildest of his great-great-great-grandfather's narratives--that is, the wildest which he had ever heard.
+Countrymen near Jermyn House had perhaps heard wilder tales handed down from ancestors who had listened to Sir Wade around the tables of the Knight's Head.

   Arthur Jermyn waited very patiently for the expected box from M. Verhaeren, meanwhile studying with increased diligence the manuscripts left by his mad ancestor.
-He began to feel closely akin to Sir Wade, and to seek relics of the latter&rsquo;s personal life in England as well as of his African exploits.
+He began to feel closely akin to Sir Wade, and to seek relics of the latter's personal life in England as well as of his African exploits.
 Oral accounts of the mysterious and secluded wife had been numerous, but no tangible relic of her stay at Jermyn House remained.
-Jermyn wondered what circumstance had prompted or permitted such an effacement, and decided that the husband&rsquo;s insanity was the prime cause.
+Jermyn wondered what circumstance had prompted or permitted such an effacement, and decided that the husband's insanity was the prime cause.
 His great-great-great-grandmother, he recalled, was said to have been the daughter of a Portuguese trader in Africa.
-No doubt her practical heritage and superficial knowledge of the Dark Continent had caused her to flout Sir Wade&rsquo;s talk of the interior, a thing which such a man would not be likely to forgive.
+No doubt her practical heritage and superficial knowledge of the Dark Continent had caused her to flout Sir Wade's talk of the interior, a thing which such a man would not be likely to forgive.
 She had died in Africa, perhaps dragged thither by a husband determined to prove what he had told.
 But as Jermyn indulged in these reflections he could not but smile at their futility, a century and a half after the death of both of his